RajuProbStat/myFunc/README.txt

 (code lines "247-1189") takes the ".RData" files from the sub folder "intermediate_results" and creates all the results, tables and figures presented in the manuscript and its supplementary Material of the manuscript.
-To demonstrate the reproduced results for the manuscript as well its Supplementary Material, the files "reproduce_results.Rmd" and "reproduce_results.pdf" have been made in Rmarkdown.
+To demonstrate the reproduced results for the manuscript as well its supplementary material, the files "reproduce_results.Rmd" and "reproduce_results.pdf" have been made in Rmarkdown.